markwilliams970/Rally-AppTemplate-Grunt/README.md

 3. Install grunt.
 Think of grunt as a JavaScript makefile.

-1. Install git
+1. Install git.
 We use github as our version control system.
 If you're not a Rally developer, you'll want to fork the repository and then make a clone locally.
 Follow the instructions on github.

-2. Install node.js
+2. Install node.js.
 This really is as simple as going to http://nodejs.org/ and pushing the Install button.
 Afterward, type this command to see that it installed:
 `npm --version`

-3. Install grunt
+3. Install grunt.
 From the command line, use the node package manager to install grunt.
 On linux/mac, you might have to use sudo as shown below.
 On Windows, you will not use the sudo part of the command.
 `sudo npm install -g grunt-cli sudo npm install -g grunt-init`